igorracca/205InstagramStreaming/README.md

 This project was made for [CST 205: Multimedia Design and Programming](https://csumb.edu/course/cst/205), a class offered by the Computer Science Department of [California State University, Monterey Bay](https://csumb.edu/).
 This is the first release (project 02), the final project can be found on this [repository](https://github.com/JonOikawa/205GlobalEvents).
-On this project, you can
+On this project, you can track for the last posts on instagram about one TRACK_TEM (hashtag).

 ## The Team
 1. [Dario Molina] (https://www.linkedin.com/in/dario-molina?authType=NAME_SEARCH&authToken=sgHB&locale=pt_BR&trk=tyah&trkInfo=clickedVertical%3Amynetwork%2CclickedEntityId%3A444010483%2CauthType%3ANAME_SEARCH%2Cidx%3A1-1-1%2CtarId%3A1476842226114%2Ctas%3Adario%20mo) - Sentiment analysis, location detection, initial FaceBook work, second part of Twitter work